-Kubernetes Engine works with containerized applications: applications packaged into hardware independent, isolated user-space instances, for example by using Docker.
-In Kubernetes Engine and Kubernetes, these containers, whether for applications or batch jobs, are collectively called workloads.
-Before you deploy a workload on a Kubernetes Engine cluster, you must first package the workload into a container.
+GKE works with containerized applications: applications packaged into hardware independent, isolated user-space instances, for example by using Docker.
+In GKE and Kubernetes, these containers, whether for applications or batch jobs, are collectively called workloads.
+Before you deploy a workload on a GKE cluster, you must first package the workload into a container.